Xocash695/Projext/README.md

 # Projext

 This fun new project to show off my rust programming skills by using cool font, text to speech and other things.
-Note this program currently only works on MacOS because it requires Xcode and runs a shell script.

 Requirments:
 - MacOS ( has only been tested verison MacOS 13)
 - Xcode with a device simulator (ex iphone 14 pro simulator)